On Labor Day, it’s well to ponder your existence. A version of this column originally ran 7 July 2014.

 To the nearest order of magnitude, there have existed, including us, about 100 billion human beings.
 This proves what was always, until our day, quite obvious: that people are good at breeding.
-(Or were, before discovering contraception and abortion, of course.)
+Or were, before discovering contraception, abortion, and sexual dissipation of course.

-That’s a lot of people in a relatively short period of time, geologically speaking.
-Humans have only existed some few hundred thousand years.
+That’s a lot of people in a relatively short period of time, geologically speaking, considering the human species has only existed some few hundred thousand years.

 According to Harvard Law blogger Ali Binazir, author of Awaken Your Genius, you, dear reader, only have a “1 in 102,685,000” chance of existing.
 Pretty small, no?

-But since there’s been so many of us, each one of us being next to impossible, something has gone wrong in the calculations or our thinking.
+But since there’s been so many of us, each one of us being next to impossible according to these odds, something has gone wrong in the calculations or in our thinking about them.

 Nothing better illustrates the truth that all probability is conditional than Binazir’s calculation.
 It’s sort of a Drake equation for individual human existence.
-The Drake equation is a probability-like calculation which gives the chances of other life forms like us, i.e. rational, existing on other planets.
+The Drake equation is a probability-like calculation which gives the chances of other life forms like us, i.e. beings possessed on intellect and will, existing on other planets.
 It is notorious in its liquidity: it won’t stay solid.
-Binzair’s calculations suffer from the same flaws: he’s unable to keep straight which side of the equation he’s on.
+Binzair’s calculations suffer from the same flaws.
+He’s unable to keep straight which side of the equation he’s on.

 Given you’re reading this post, the probability you exist is 1, i.e. it is certain.
 That’s because there must be a you to read.
-But Binazir tells us that the probability you exist is a number nearly equivalent to 0, the other end of the probability spectrum.
+But Binazir tells us that the probability you exist is a number practically 0, the other end of the probability spectrum.
 Both probabilities can be right, since all probabilities depend on the premises used.
-Depends on the meaning of “to exist”, also.
-Does it mean “being made” or “alive and functioning now”?
+And it depends on the meaning of those premises, too.
+Does “to exist” mean “being made” or “alive and functioning now”?

 Alive and functioning now is easy: you exist certainly.
 But how did you get made?
 Well, mom met dad and they did what came naturally.
 Out came you.
 You, logic insists, could not be other than you.
 This is necessary to emphasize.

 The probability your parents had any kids is also 1, because you are one of them.
 But the probability that two mated humans reproduce is different.
 That probability doesn’t exist because no premises have been specified.
-One possible premise: both over 80 years old?
+One possible premise: both male and female are over 80 years old.
 Another: one is sterile, by natural or artificial means.
-Another: one is forever on the road.
+Another: One belongs to the push-up club and eats his clams.
 And on and on.

 Now each time the mates attempt to reproduce, either a baby is produced or it isn’t, a tautology.
 In either case, something caused the baby to be made or to stop it from being made.
 We (typically) won’t be in the position of knowing these exact causes, so we say the creation or lack of it is “random”, which is just another label of our ignorance of the causes.
 But if we assume these causes are “regular”, and are careful to specify the kind of mates to which they apply (say, 20-30 year-olds, of this and such background, etc.), then we can use probability to express our incomplete knowledge and make reasonable predictions over groups of mates.